Guacam-Ole/toot2toulouse/README.md

 The service can be used in two ways.
 If you start it without any parameter it only checks for toots to crosspost *once*.
 This is meant to be used when you want to run it as cronjob (recommened):
 ```
-dotnet ./toot2toulouseservice.dll
+dotnet toot2toulouseservice.dll
 ```

 The application should start sending toots within a few seconds and stop once it is finished.

 You can also start it with the loop parameter:
 ```
-dotnet .\toot2toulouseservice.dll loop
+dotnet toot2toulouseservice.dll loop
 ```

 Call this if you don't want to use a cronjob.
 The application will loop infinitely until it is aborted.
-It is recommened to only use this to test on a local dev machine and always use the cron-option if possible.
+It is recommened to only use this to test on a local machine and always use the cron-option if possible.

 You're done.
 Toot something and wait for it to appear on Twitter.